COVID Vaccines: UCSF Study Explores Vaccination Immunity Questions

 In 2009, Dr. Blackburn was one of the scientists who won the Nobel Prize in 2009 for the discovery of telomeres,

 Telomeres are clumps of DNA at the ends of chromosomes.
 They protect our chromosomes from damage.
-When it comes to telomeres, length matters.READ MORE: Santa Clara County Health Officials Concerned Vaccine Supply Not Adequate as Eligibility Expands
+When it comes to telomeres, length matters.READ MORE: Construction Workers On Vallejo Bridge Project Find 2 People Living In Cave

 “Telomere length has been related to how well the immune system is holding up,” explained Dr. Blackburn.